 The Foundation is in support of local organizations that provide direct care to the neediest of our community.
 By recruiting physicians who wish to donate their services, helping to connect the needy to low-cost specialty care, the Foundation is committed to playing an active role in solving this community-wide problem.
-The Foundation recruited over 625 physicians who provided donated services directly to the Foundation totaling \$726,375 (See Note 2) and provided additional donated services directly to individuals totaling \$660,043 for the year ended September 30, 2014, based on normalized Medicare rates.
+The Foundation recruited over 625 physicians who provided donated services directly to the Foundation totaling \$771,032 and \$726,375 for the years ended September 30, 2015 and 2014, respectively (See Note 2).
+Additional donated services were provided directly to individuals totaling \$504,893 and \$660,043 based on normalized Medicare rates for the year ended September 30, 2015 and 2014, respectively.